By Gayle Vehar on | No Comments

 To use the dropper method, start by zooming in on your image and locate a neutral gray color (a shade of gray or white works best, like teeth or a sidewalk).

-Next, click on the dropper icon at the top-right of the panel above the sliders and move the dropper over the neutral gray area that your previously located on your image.
+Next, click on the dropper icon at the top-right of the panel above the sliders and move the dropper over the neutral gray area you previously located on your image.
 Note that you can move the dropper around to different spots (neutral grays) on your image until you feel like you have the right balance of colors.
 Once you find a good white balance, tap the check mark on the screen to lock it in.

 For more information on editing color in Lightroom, CLICK HERE.